FuelLabs/sway/docs/book/src/blockchain-development/native_assets.md

 ### No Token Approvals

-An advantage Native Assets bring are there is no need for token approvals just as with Ether on the EVM.
+An advantage Native Assets bring is that there is no need for token approvals; as with Ether on the EVM.
 With millions of dollars hacked every year due to misused token approvals, the FuelVM eliminates this attack vector.

 ### Asset vs Coin vs Token